-- Talk to your GP and let them know how you are feeling so that they can help support you. - Call us on 0800 181 4118 for advice, information or support that may be available to you. - Our Talk and Support service is also available for time to talk and be listened to by a trained volunteer.
-Call or email us at admin@carersupportwiltshire. co.uk to be registered for Talk and Support. - You can also talk to us about a counselling service.
+- Talk to your GP and let them know how you are feeling so that they can help support you. - Our Here to Talk service is also available for time to talk and be listened to by a trained volunteer.
+Call or email us at admin@ carersupportwiltshire.co.uk to register for Here to Talk. - Contact the Wiltshire Mental Health Inclusion Service on 07467 764171 or WiltsMHIS@ rethink.org